chjj/cmake-node/README.md

-    --node-bin <name>    name of node binary (windows only) --node-lib <path>    path to node.lib (windows only) --node-exp <path>    path to node.exp/libnode.x (aix/zos only) -h, --help           output usage information
+    --node-bin <name>    name of node binary (windows only) --node-lib <path>    path to node.lib (windows only) --node-exp <path>    path to node.exp/libnode.x (aix/zos only) -M, --mingw          cross-compile for win32 using mingw -W, --wasm           cross-compile for wasm using wasi-sdk --wasi-sdk <path>    path to wasi-sdk
+    -A, --arch <arch>    select mingw arch (x86 or x64) -h, --help           output usage information

   Commands: